Virginia Beach

 Layering pieces

-spring and fall mornings on the coast are cooler than afternoon temperatures suggest; a wind shirt for the first three holes prevents the first-tee chill.
+spring and fall mornings on the coast are cooler than afternoon temperatures suggest; A wind shirt for the first three holes prevents the first-tee chill.

 Binoculars for Bay Creek

-the wildlife on the Nicklaus course along the Chesapeake Bay is worth the pocket space; osprey, herons, and migratory birds are visible from multiple holes.
+the wildlife on the Nicklaus course along the Chesapeake Bay is worth the pocket space; Osprey, herons, and migratory birds are visible from multiple holes.

 Beach shoes

-if the oceanfront is part of the non-golf programming, keep a pair of sandals in the car; golf shoes on the boardwalk are unnecessary friction.
+if the oceanfront is part of the non-golf programming, keep a pair of sandals in the car; Golf shoes on the boardwalk are unnecessary friction.

 Cash for the ferry

-some access routes to Cape Charles via the Chesapeake Bay expressway use toll facilities; keep cash available.
+some access routes to Cape Charles via the Chesapeake Bay expressway use toll facilities; Keep cash available.

 Leave at home